GoogleCloudPlatform/community/tutorials/appengine-dropwizard/index.md

       connector:
         type: http
         port: 8080

-Now you can access the application API endpoints as `http://[YOUR_PROJECT_ID].appspot.com/api` and admin API endpoints as `http://[YOUR_PROJECT_ID].appspot.com/admin`.
+Now you can access the application API endpoint as `http://[YOUR_PROJECT_ID].appspot.com/api` and admin API endpoint as `http://[YOUR_PROJECT_ID].appspot.com/admin`.